 How To Do Fundamental Analysis in Times of Digital Transformation?

-As mentioned before, since the new projects often have no physical assets and no patents (as they are based on software) and their value is conditioned of the future, the rules of the classic fundamental analysis don’t apply.
+As mentioned before, since the new projects often have no physical assets and no patents (as they are based on software) and their value is conditioned on the future, the rules of the classic fundamental analysis don’t apply.
 In this situation, the following three factors become the grounds for the fundamental analysis.

-1. The Assessment of the Potential of the Whole Market Sector
+1. The Assessment of the Potential of the Whole Market Sector.

 The first fundament is the potential of the whole sector.
-History knows examples of the heavily overvalued markets, the most famous being the tulip mania in the Dutch Golden Age.
+History knows examples of heavily overvalued markets, the most famous being the tulip mania in the Dutch Golden Age.
 During this frenzy, the bulbs of rare and fashionable tulips could cost as much as a house or even a ship.

 Hence, the first question should be: does the whole market have potential?
 What is the scope of the possible applications?
 Is this another revolution such as the Internet thirty years ago, or is it yet another bunch of tulips?

-2. The Relative Novelty of the Project
+2. The Relative Novelty of the Project.

-Yet, people who become authorities in a certain area, often enjoy the aureola effect and proceed to launch new ventures and sign them with their name despite the lack of proper credentials.
+Yet, people who become authorities in a certain area even if they work on their professional development as well, often enjoy the aureola effect and proceed to launch new ventures and sign them with their name despite the lack of proper credentials.
 As a result, projects with a few famous people on board can still fail.

-On Bubbles and Corrections
+On Bubbles and Corrections.

 And sometimes, it so happens that despite the great potential in the long run, a given market is overvalued at the moment, as due to the novel nature of the services that it offers, it hosts lots of new, random projects with no intrinsic market value.

 Conclusion: How To Conduct Fundamental Analysis Today?
 Is It Still Possible?

-To my mind, it is possible, but on different grounds than it used to be in the XXth century.
+To my mind, it is possible, but on different grounds than it used to be in the 20th century.
 Instead of assessing assets, financial records, and the current geopolitical situation, one needs to look into the future potential of the whole sector, the novelty of the project, and the team behind it.